Ronnie Oswald – Owner, Head Coach and Personal Trainer

 After college, Kevin moved to Chicago and eventually Kansas City searching for what he loved to do.
 When Kevin was at his wits end, a hero, a white knight if you will, by the name of Ronnie Oswald, hired Kevin to work at 24 Hour Fitness.
 Under his tutelage, like a Jedi Master, Ronnie helped teach Kevin the ways of becoming a caring, attentive and successful trainer.
 Ronnie also introduced Kevin to the world of CrossFit.
 After only doing it for a short period of time, Kevin raced out to get his CrossFit Level 1 certification so he could join Ronnie at Sky’s Limit CrossFit.

 Since moving to Kansas City, Kevin has reconnected with his lacrosse roots.
-He is presently a coach at Shawnee Mission East – the Lancers won the 2010 and 2011 Kansas State Championship’s, as well as the first LAKC city title.
-Kevin also co-owns a youth lacrosse organization, the KC Orange.
+He coached at Shawnee Mission East helping lead the Lancers to the 2010 and 2011 Kansas State Championship’s, as well as the first LAKC city title.
+Kevin is currently the Head Men’s Lacrosse Coach at Rockhurst University.

 ?Kevin is certified in the following: CrossFit Level 1, USA Weightlifting Level 1 Sports Performance, ISSA, NESTA.